Shaken or stirred, wet or dry? Order the perfect Martini with our simple guide to the terms surrounding the classic cocktail.

 Not a common order, but an interesting one.
-Ordering a Burnt Martini tells the bartender that you’d like a splash of smoky single malt added to your drink.
+Ordering a ‘burnt Martini’ tells the bartender that you’d like a splash of smoky single malt added to your drink.

-Straight up, or just ‘up,’ refers to any drink that is prepared with ice but then strained into a (preferably chilled) glass — the opposite of ‘on the rocks.’
-This is the overwhelming preference for Martinis, and most drinkers won’t have to specify this when ordering – it’s just what’s assumed.
+‘Straight up’ – or simply ‘up’ – refers to any drink that is prepared with ice but then strained into a (preferably chilled) glass.
+It’s the overwhelming preference for Martinis, and most classic cocktail-lovers don’t have to specify this when ordering – it is just what’s assumed.